20331 - CORPORATE SOCIAL RESPONSIBILITY

 sustainability of value creation processes;

-new managerial solutions and new corporate performance evaluation and reporting methodologies capable of integrating and improving traditional economic measures.
+new managerial solutions and new corporate performance evaluation and reporting methodologies capable of integrating traditional financial measures.

 The purpose of the Course is to build a new vision of business, management and managerial tools according to a sustainability- and responsibility-oriented approach, based on a stakeholder framework.

-The Course adopts an international perspective, qualified managers and experts are involved and interactive teaching methodologies (case studies, movie and team work) are used.
+The Course adopts an international perspective, qualified managers and experts are involved and interactive teaching methodologies (case studies and team work) are used.